 The risk of advanced polyps decreased as the number of components in the diet increased.
 The author of the study said that among people who had all the three healthy choices, the benefit of reduced risk was compounded to almost 86 percent.

-A low-fiber diet which includes red meat, alcohol, and high-calorie foods develops intestinal polyps which causes colorectal cancer.
+A low-fiber diet that includes red meat, alcohol, and high-calorie foods encourages intestinal polyps, which may turn into colorectal cancer.
 Polyps becoming malignant depends on a number of factors such as structure, size, and location.

 Mediterranean Diet May Also Prevent Breast Cancer

-In another study published in the JAMA journal, stated that the Mediterranean diet and olive oil could reduce the risk of breast cancer.
+Another study published in the JAMA journal stated that the Mediterranean diet and olive oil could reduce the risk of breast cancer.
 A researcher at the University of Navarra and CIBEROBN in Madrid, Spain and team studied the effects of the Mediterranean diet along with olive oil and nuts.

-This study was carried out on 4,282 women in the age group from 60 to 80 years.
+This study was carried out on 4,282 women in the age group of 60 to 80 years old.
 It was conducted from 2003 to 2009.
-The researchers found that those women on the Mediterranean diet had a lower risk of breast cancer up to 68% than the women on a controlled diet without fats.
+The researchers found that those women on the Mediterranean diet had an up to 68% lower risk of breast cancer than the women on a controlled diet without fats.

 There are some limitations to this study as the women did not undergo the screening for breast cancer and more research is required in this aspect.
-However, this study might prove useful to take it further and carry it out on more number of women to confirm the results.
+However, this study might prove useful to take it further and carry it out on a larger number of women to confirm the results.